ColorAssist app for iPhone and iPad

 Good, but...

 Accurate RGB measurement.
 Easy to use.
 But sending color swatch by email to MS Outlook does not transmit the color, while sending it to another iPhone does.
-Suggestion: include option to turn on the LED flash so program can be independent of burnt light.

 ....Even Better Now